Darius Philon

-Darius Philon (born January 22, 1994) is an American football defensive tackle who is currently a free agent.
-He played college football at Arkansas, and selected in the sixth round of the 2015 NFL Draft by the San Diego Chargers.
+Darius Philon (born January 22, 1994) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Arkansas Razorbacks, and was selected by the San Diego Chargers in the sixth round of the 2015 NFL draft.

 Professional career

 San Diego / Los Angeles Chargers

-Philon was drafted by the San Diego Chargers in the sixth round (192nd overall) of the 2015 NFL Draft.
+Philon was selected by the San Diego Chargers in the sixth round (192nd overall) of the 2015 NFL draft.
 On October 17, 2015, he was placed on injured reserve.
 On December 12, 2015, he was reactivated.

 Arizona Cardinals

 On March 21, 2019, Philon signed a two-year contract with the Arizona Cardinals.
 On August 10, 2019, he was released by the team following his arrest for an assault with a deadly weapon.

 Las Vegas Raiders

 Philon signed with the Las Vegas Raiders on March 22, 2021.
 He played in six games before being placed on injured reserve on November 10, but rejoined the active roster on December 11.
 He suffered a torn patellar tendon in Week 18 and was placed on injured reserve on January 11, 2022.